cannatag/ldap3/docs/manual/source/tutorial.rst

 A very brief history of LDAP
 ============================

-You may wonder why the "L" in LDAP?
+You may wonder why the "L" in LDAP.
 Its ancestor, called DAP (Directory Access Protocol), was developed in the 1980s by the CCITT (now ITU-T), the *International Committee for Telephone and Telegraphy* (the venerable entity that gave us, among others, the fax and the modem protocols we used in the pre-Internet era).
 DAP was a very heavy and hard to implement protocol (either for the client and the server components) and was not accessible via TCP/IP.
 In 1993 a lighter access protocol was invented at the University of Michigan to act as a gateway to the DAP world.
-Afterwards followed server products that could understand LDAP directly and the gateway to DAP was soon cut off.
+Afterwards vendors developed server products that could understand LDAP directly and the gateway to DAP was soon cut off.
 LDAP v3 was first documented in 1997 and its specifications was revised in 2006.
-THis specifications are strictly followed by the ldap3 library.
+This specifications are strictly followed by the ldap3 library.

 The ldap3 package